 On April 24, 2019, based upon the judgment of the NGT, Chennai dated October 24, 2017, the Government of Telangana has issued GO.Ms.
 No. 24 of 2019 that allows for expansion of production of all kinds of existing industrial units located within the stretch of Patancheru - Bollaram upon depositing an amount equivalent to 1% of the annual turnover of the respective unit for the concluded fiscal year, i.e., March 31, 2019.
 Accordingly, the Company made a provision of ' 29.4, representing the probable cost of expansion, during the year ended March 31, 2019.

-During the three months ended September, 2019, the Telangana State Pollution Control Board (“TSPCB”) issued Operational Guidelines basis the NGT, Chennai Order dated October 24, 2017, G.O.Ms.
+During the three months ended September 2019, the Telangana State Pollution Control Board (“TSPCB”) issued Operational Guidelines basis the NGT, Chennai Order dated October 24, 2017, G.O.Ms.
 No. 24 dated April 24, 2019 and G.O.Ms.
 No. 31 dated May 24, 2019 and sought to recover retrospectively an amount of 0.5% of the annual turnover from the fiscal years 2016-2017 to 2018-2019 for all the industrial units situated in Patancheru and Bollaram for the purposes of restoration of such affected area.
 The Company has four industrial units situated in Patancheru and Bollaram.
 The Consent For Operation (“CFO”) for change of product mix application filed by one of the industrial unit of the Company has been recommended for issuance of CFO with change of product mix only upon payment of 0.5% of the annual turnover from the fiscal years 2016-2017 to 2018-2019 to the TSPCB.
-The Company intends to vigorously defend itself against the Operational Guidelines.
+The Company intends to vigorously defend itself against the Operational Guidelines

 In November 2019, demand notices were issued by the TSPCB for collection of Corpus Fund of 0.5% as remediation fee on the previous year turnover as per Operational Guidelines dated August 03, 2019 issued by TSPCB under the guise of G.O.Ms No. 24 dated April 24, 2019 and G.O.Ms No. 31 dated May 24, 2019 and basis the judgment of NGT, Chennai dated October 24, 2017 for the fiscal years 2015-2016 to 2018-2019 received by CTO-1, CTO-2, CTO-3 and CTO-5 of the Company.

 On November 22, 2019, The Hon'ble High Court of Judicature at Hyderabad issued an Interim Order which stayed the demand on the condition that the Company deposit ' 60 as the remediation fee for the fiscal year 2018-2019 payable in the fiscal year 2019-2020.
 The deposit of ' 60 was made and the Interim Order is continuing.
 Consequently the Hon'ble High Court has disposed of the matter with a liberty to the Company to approach the NGT, if necessary.
 The Company believes that any additional liability that might arise in this regard is not probable.
-Accordingly, no provision relating to these claims has been mad in the financial statements.

 Accordingly, no provision relating to these claims has been made in the financial statements.